anish-lakkapragada/Hand-Classification-For-Autism-Diagnosis/README.md

 <h2> Objective </h2>

-Detect autism-related behavior from a hundred crowdsourced videos of the <a href="https://rolandgoecke.net/research/datasets/ssbd/">Self-Stimulatory Behavior Dataset (SSBD)</a> using machine learning models.
+Detect autism-related behavior from about a hundred crowdsourced videos of the <a href="https://rolandgoecke.net/research/datasets/ssbd/">Self-Stimulatory Behavior Dataset (SSBD)</a> using machine learning models.

 <h2> Evaluation Method </h2>